 (3) Subcontracts may not include language that conflicts with the specifications identified in paragraphs (C) and (D) of this rule.

-(4) When utilizing an out of panel provider, the MCP must establish a mutually agreed upon compensation amount for the authorized service and notify the provider of the applicable provisions of paragraph (D) of this rule.
+(4) When utilizing an out of panel provider, the MCO must establish a mutually agreed upon compensation amount for the authorized service and notify the provider of the applicable provisions of paragraph (D) of this rule.
 For medicaid-covered non-emergency hospital services outlined in rule 5160-26-03 of the Administrative Code, the compensation amount is identified in rule 5160-26-11 of the Administrative Code.

-(1) Notwithstanding paragraph (D)(13) of this rule, an MCP must notify ODM of any addition to or deletion from its provider panel on an ongoing basis, and must follow the time restrictions contained in this paragraph unless the explanation of extenuating circumstances is accepted by ODM.
+(1) Notwithstanding paragraph (D)(13) of this rule, an MCO must notify ODM of any addition to or deletion from its provider panel on an ongoing basis, and must follow the time restrictions contained in this paragraph unless the explanation of extenuating circumstances is accepted by ODM.

 (a) A copy of the provider's current licensure;